medimarket.com logo

 information Important information

 Long-term improvement is achieved gradually, with regular use — do not expect immediate results and do not exceed the recommended daily duration.
-If any unusual symptoms occur (severe pain, swelling, skin discoloration, shortness of breath, chest complaints) stop training immediately and seek medical attention.
+If any unusual symptoms occur (severe pain, swelling, skin discolouration, shortness of breath, chest complaints) stop training immediately and seek medical attention.

 The product is marketed in accordance with the EU Medical Device Regulation (MDR).
 The scientific references cited support the principle of active-passive ergometers; specific use always requires individual medical assessment.